 How Trauma Affects the Mind and Body

-Immediately after a traumatic event, individuals may demonstrate a range of reactions, which depend on their life experiences, their coping skills, community support, and other factors.
+Immediately after a traumatic event, individuals may demonstrate a range of reactions, which depend on their life experiences, coping skills, community support, and other factors.
 Reactions may range from very loud, reactive and emotional, to very quiet and even stoic.
-The actual form that the initial reaction takes is less important than whether their coping mechanism allows the victim to operate successfully, completing daily tasks, maintaining self-esteem and maintaining healthy relationships.
+The actual form that the initial reaction takes is less important than whether their coping mechanism allows the victim to operate successfully, completing daily tasks, maintaining self-esteem, and maintaining healthy relationships.

 The response to trauma becomes concerning when they are long-lasting and disruptive.
 More severe responses to trauma may include: